zion-sati/fui-as/WHY_FUI_EFFINDOM.md

 3. **Tier 3: The Userland (Fui SDKs)**
    A strictly-typed, zero-allocation SDK that lets developers build apps in AssemblyScript (`fui-as`), Rust (`fui-rs`), or Kotlin (`fui-kt` — coming soon, rendering directly through Tier 1/2, no Skiko dependency).
 Developers use beautiful, declarative code powered by fine-grained Signals.
 No HTML.
 No CSS.
 No Virtual DOM diffing.

+### Known limitations

+EffinDom is early.
+The first release targets **desktop web apps** —  the architecture is built for the browser, and that's where the polish is going first.

+Touch and mobile are not a focus yet.
+Touch events are handled at the input routing level, but there's no pinch-to-zoom, no mobile-optimized gesture recognition, and the demo layouts aren't designed for small screens.
+Mobile is on the roadmap, but it's a long way from production-ready.
+If you're building a desktop web application, you're in the right place.

 ### The Endgame

 I am not building another JavaScript framework to add to the pile.
 I am building the infrastructure for the next 20 years of the web.
 Web-native, not web-ported.